Machine Learning Methods for Stellar Collisions. I. Predicting Outcomes of SPH Simulations: Mixture of Experts

 \section{Mixture of Experts}

 While training a classifier and a regressor separately yields high accuracies, here we investigate whether a shared architecture between the two tasks can further improve model performance.
 To this end, we draw inspiration from the Mixture of Experts (MoE) architecture \citep{Moe}, which is designed to handle complex data by training different ``experts'' on separate tasks.
-A gating mechanism, or router, determines which data each expert specializes in.
-Optimizing this gating mechanism is crucial for achieving a well-performing model.
+A gating mechanism, or router, determines which data each expert specializes in, and optimizing this gating mechanism is crucial for achieving strong model performance.

-In our approach, we leverage the classification predictions as a gating mechanism to route samples to specialized regression experts, each trained exclusively with data from one class.
+In our approach, we leverage the classification predictions as a gating mechanism to route samples to specialized regression experts, each trained exclusively on data from a single class.
 This design offers two key advantages.
-First, it enhances interpretability, as it is explicitly known which type of data should be routed to each expert, in contrast to an optimized gating mechanism where routing decisions are learned implicitly.
-Second, this architecture is motivated by the strong dependence of regression properties on collision outcomes.
-For instance, mutual destruction events will always result in both final masses being zero.
-By training individual experts on separate collision outcomes, we enable each model to specialize in distinct physical regimes instead of requiring one model to capture all regression patterns simultaneously.
+First, it enhances interpretability, as it is explicitly known which type of data should be routed to each expert, unlike optimized gating mechanisms in which routing decisions are learned implicitly.
+Second, the architecture is motivated by the strong dependence of the regression properties on collision outcomes.
+For instance, mutual-destruction events will always result in both final masses being zero.
+By training individual experts on separate collision outcomes, each model can specialize in distinct physical regimes rather than requiring a single model to capture all regression patterns simultaneously.

 The MoE architecture is shown in Figure~\ref{fig:Moe}.
-The five-dimensional input data is first passed through a shared backbone consisting of two fully-connected layers with dimensions $512$ and $256$, each followed by layer normalization and ReLU activation.
-The features are then fed into a classification head composed of one fully-connected layer (dimension $128$) with layer normalization and ReLU activation, followed by a final layer that maps to four-dimensional logits corresponding to the collision outcome classes.
-The predicted class label is then used as a gating mechanism to route the data to its corresponding regression expert.
-Each expert has the same one-layer architecture as the classification head, but we apply a final linear layer that outputs the three predicted values followed by a softmax activation to ensure mass conservation.
+The five-dimensional input data are first passed through a shared backbone consisting of two fully connected layers with $512$ and $256$ neurons, respectively, each followed by layer normalization and ReLU activation.
+The resulting features are then fed into a classification head composed of a fully connected layer with $128$ neurons with layer normalization and ReLU activation, followed by a final layer that maps to four-dimensional logits corresponding to the collision-outcome classes.
+The predicted class label is then used as a gating mechanism to route the data to their corresponding regression expert.
+Each expert uses the same single-layer architecture as the classification head, but we apply a final linear layer that outputs the three predicted values.
+A softmax activation is then applied to ensure mass conservation.